-Yes No Does your institution make use of S. scores in admission decisions for fi applicants? • ×
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?

+Yes No х

-C8A If yes, place check marks in the app admission for Fall 2023 . ropriate boxes bel ow to reflect your i nstitution's policies for use in
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

-admicolon for Fun 2020.
 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for So Require for Some Consider if Submitted Not Considered

-SAT or ACT X
+SAT or ACT Х

 ACT Only

-SAT Only SAT and SAT Subject Tests or
+SAT Only

-SAT Subject Tests

-C8B If your institution will make use of th Fall 2023 please indicate which ON admissions process): ACT with writing required

-ACT with ar without writing accord end.

-Х ACT with or without writing accept ed

-C8B If your institution will make use of th Fall 2023 please indicate which ON admissions process):

-SAT with Essay component requir

-Χ SAT with Essay component recon SAT with or without Essay compo

-C8C Please indicate how your institution will use the SAT o r ACT essay comp oonent; check all tha it apply.

-SAT essay ACT essay

-For admission SAT essay ACTESSAY]

-For placement

-For advising

-In place of an application essay

-As a validity check on the

-application process

-No college policy as of now Not using essay component X Х
+• 4 SAT Only С8В Has been removed from the CDS.
+C8C Has been removed from the CDS.
 C8D In addition, does your institution use applicants' test so cores for academic advising?

-1

-Х Yes

-No

-C8E Latest date by which SAT or ACT so cores must be rece eived for fall-term a dmission

-Latest date by which SAT Subject T est scores must be e received for fall-t erm admission - -

-C8F If necessary, use this space to clarif policies (e.g., if tests are recommen students, or if tests are not required students): ded for some

-C C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+X Yes No C8E Latest date by which SAT or ACT so Latest date by which SAT Subject T C8F If necessary, use this space to clarif policies (e.g., if tests are recommen students, or if tests are not required due to differences by academic progracademic background, or if other exbe considered in lieu of the SAT and ded for some of some students gram, student aminations may C8G Please indicate which tests your institution on uses for placeme l nt (e.g., state tests): : X X SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify):

-Χ SAT

-ACT

-SAT Subject Tests

-Χ AP

-CLEP

-Χ Institutional Exam

-State Exam (specify):

-C9-C12: Freshman Profile
+C9-C12: First-time, first-year Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2021, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.

-- C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2021 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+C9 Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores.

+- Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
 For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

 Percent Number

-Submitting SAT Scores 44% 144
+Submitting SAT Scores 34% 142

-Submitting ACT Scores 8% 26
+Submitting ACT Scores 3% 13